 In order to enrol your child, you should first check the list of post-primary schools in your area.
 Then, you should contact the school of your choice to see if there is a place available.

 The school of your choice may place your child on a waiting list or you may need to contact other schools to find a place.
+If you have difficulty securing a school place for your child, you should contact the Educational Wefare Service for advice and support, contact details here

 Second-level education in Ireland consists of a three-year Junior Cycle, followed by a two or three-year Senior Cycle.
 The Junior Certificate Programme examination is taken after three years.
 In the Senior Cycle, there is an optional one-year Transition Year programme followed by a choice of three Leaving Certificate programmes.
 Each of these three Leaving Certificate programmes - the Established Leaving Certificate, the Leaving Certificate Applied and the Leaving Certificate Vocational Programme - is a two-year programme.
 Certain students are provided with an exemption from Irish.